Last Updated on January 29, 2024 by Samantha Harris

 A tortoise with MBD will experience significant flaking, peeling, and shedding of the scutes, as well as bone weakness.
 This can make a tortoise skeleton extremely brittle.

-Another problem is ‘pyramiding,’ which sees the scutes on the back of a tortoise shell growing increasingly taller, rising like a pyramid.
+Another problem is ‘pyramiding,’ which results in the scutes on the back of a tortoise shell growing increasingly taller, rising like a pyramid.
 A tortoise shell should be flat.

 The scutes of a tortoise shell may also grow flaky and start to peel during pyramiding, but this symptom is less common than it is with MBD.